rchapon/toastboots-custom/README.md

 ### To take consideration

-This plug-in uses bootstrap classes for text colors and background colors.
+This plugin uses bootstrap classes for text colors and background colors.

 1. [SEE TEXT COLORS AND BACKGROUND COLORS](#coloryfondo)
 2. [SEE PRE-ESTABLISHED COMBINATIONS](#preestablecidas)